 5. Issue of Certificates

-Reserve Bank of India will issue the certificates on behalf of the Government.
-Further, post-offices, Banks and NBFCs will act as an intermediary and would collect and redeem Sovereign Gold Bonds on behalf of Government.
+Reserve Bank of India issues the bonds on behalf of the Government.
+Further, post-offices, Banks, and NBFCs acts as intermediary to collect and redeem Sovereign Gold Bonds on behalf of Government.

 6. KYC Norms